Skip navigation

 Reconnect Our Rivers

-The mighty Darling/Baaka River has lost its heartbeat.
-The small, regular pulses of water the river needs in between floods have been taken away.
+The mighty Darling/Baaka River has lost its heartbeat — the small, regular pulses of water the river needs in between floods.

-Too much water is allowed to be taken from the tributary rivers that feed the Darling/Baaka.
-That is why fish die in the millions, waterbird numbers are plummeting, and freshwater mussels have disappeared from the Baaka.
+Farming and irrigation are taking too much water away from the tributary rivers that feed the Darling/Baaka.
+This is resulting in mass fish kills, turtles left to die and birds fleeing.
+And, freshwater mussels have disappeared completely from the Baaka.

-The good news is that the NSW Government has released a report that contains the blueprint for saving the Darling/Baaka River.
-Now all we need is for those recommendations to be adopted.
+The good news is that the NSW Government released a report that contains the blueprint for saving the Darling/Baaka River — now we need them to implement it.

 The time for talk and promises is over, urgent action is needed now to save the iconic Darling/Baaka river.